iovisor/iovisor-ovn/ARCHITECTURE.md

 ---
 # Overview

-Polito Ctrl (*daemon*) must have a library package of helper, to perform various requests to Hover(s).
+Polito Ctrl (*daemon*) must have a library package of hoverctl, to perform various requests to Hover(s).

 from cli (*iovisor-ovn*) or ovn-monitor I receive a request.
 This request is routed into the engine, that performs the request to hover.